Starting an Ohio LLC

 1. Name Your LLC

-Your LLC must have a name that is unique and follows Ohio business naming rules.
+Picking a unique name that follows Ohio business naming rules is the first step in forming your Ohio LLC.
 If your name is too similar to the name of another registered business or violates the naming rules, your formation filing will be rejected.

 How do I make sure the name I want to use isn’t already taken by another business?